Ubuntu Shell

 The -c flag helps you to add comments to the user in the /etc/passwd file.
 This information can be anything like user full name, phone number, location, etc.

-For example, I want to create a new user “jake”, with the comment “Jake Redfield”, for that, I will follow the below command.
+For example, if I want to create a new user named "jake", with the comment "Jake Redfield" I will follow the below command.

 View the /etc/passwd to verify the comment is added or not to the new user, as shown below.